Firefly2024/Diffusion-Illusions/readme.md

-# Creating Visual Cognitive Illusions
+# Creating Visual Cognitive illusions
----

 Welcome to our repository [Firefly2024/Diffusion-Illusions](https://github.com/Firefly2024/Diffusion-Illusions)

 This repository contains the implementation of **Creating Visual Cognitive Illusions**,which is the final project of Computer Vision,2024 fall,Peking University.